acgold/floodpop/README.md

         - The estimated 100-year floodplain ([link](https://www.sciencedirect.com/science/article/pii/S0048969718328481))

 2. Classify Overture footprints and fill in any gaps
-    - `classify_overture.ipynb`: Classifies Overture building footprints using other sources.
+    - `classify_overture.ipynb`: Classifies Overture building footprints as "residential", "not residential", or "unclassified" using other sources.
 Adds any potentially missed buildings.
+Tags buildings if they intersect the FEMA Special Flood Hazard Area (SFHA), the [estimated SFHA](https://www.sciencedirect.com/science/article/pii/S0048969718328481), or the footprint of a FEMA study.

 3. Validate building footprint classifications and building counts
     - `validate_res_or_not.ipynb`: Classifies local parcel datasets and creates spatially joined feature classes for further analysis in R.